 Elena exhaled in relief, not realizing that she had been holding her breath.
 She hadn’t realized how apprehensive she’d been until now.
 There were a million terrible things the lighter could have been, but if Moody had it, it couldn’t be terribly dangerous.
 She turned towards Simon once more, only to see a pinprick of blue in the darkness.
 At first, she thought it was just her eyes playing tricks, hallucinating in the darkness, but the glow seemed to grow.
 “Simon, do you—.”
 She could see movement as he nodded.

-it was Alastor’s?”
+“Are you sure it was Alastor’s?”
 Corinne questioned, though her voice sounded relieved as well.

 The light was now bright enough that Elena could see Simon, who was standing several feet from her.
 “Yes.”